 - Magnesium – a mineral that helps in tissue and proper muscle function.

 - Valerian – a traditional herb used to help promote sleep.

 - Kava Kava – Used in herbal medicine as a calmative and/or sleep aid

 Your diet can have a serious impact on your sleep!
 While some foods, such as those that contain caffeine, spice, and alcohol, are known to disrupt sleep when consumed late in the day, others, such as chamomile tea, walnuts, and cherries, may support it.
 But instead of focusing on specific sleep-inducing foods, many studies suggest that a balanced diet of fruit, vegetables, whole grains, and lean protein is the best recipe for a good night’s sleep .

 Spend Time in the Sunshine

-If all goes well, you’ll be presented with a sunny day on March 12!
+If all goes well, you’ll be presented with a sunny day!
 Spending time in the sunshine can help improve your quality of sleep and make it easier to develop a healthy sleep pattern .